BasicWolf/archived-concrete-settings/docs/index.rst

    @enduml

-This flow perfectly fits for
+This flow is a perfect fit for

 * A web application backend.
 Think of Django or Flask application and all the settings required to start it up.